RolandWarburton/dotfiles/notes.md

-# Rolands List of things that ive learnt about linux
+# Rolands List of Linux knowledge
 I aim to keep this list up to date with all the small gottchas and references to things ive picked up over time while working with linux.

 Topics that go off on a tangent that are '*good to know but not related to linux specifically*' are located at the bottom of the document under [non related linux things](https://gist.github.com/RolandWarburton/33a44ba246da577cee2f16da502d7464#non-related-linux-things).